ZheC/vncc/README.md

 * Ubuntu 14.04
 * ROS Indigo
 * [catkin_tools](https://catkin-tools.readthedocs.org/en/latest/)
-* OpenCV 2.4.0 or higher
+* OpenCV 2.4.0 or higher (to be compiled with GPU support)
 * CUDA 6.0 or higher
 * NVIDIA GPU (with 8GB memory or higher